blechta/fenapack/demo/navier-stokes-pcd/documentation.rst

 **Only features beyond standard FEniCS usage will be explained in this document.**

 Here comes an artificial boundary condition for PCD operators.
-This is the version used for :any:`BRM variant of PCD
-<fenapack.preconditioners.PCDPC_BRM>`, i.e. zero Dirichlet value for Laplacian
-solve on inlet.
+Zero Dirichlet condition for Laplacian solve is applied either on inlet or outlet, depending on the variant of PCD.
 Note that it is defined on pressure subspace of the mixed space ``W``.

 .. code-block:: python

     # Artificial BC for PCD preconditioner
+    if args.pcd_variant == "BRM1":
         bc_pcd = DirichletBC(W.sub(1), 0.0, boundary_markers, 1)
+    elif args.pcd_variant == "BRM2":
+        bc_pcd = DirichletBC(W.sub(1), 0.0, boundary_markers, 2)

 Then comes standard formulation of the nonlinear equation